Tobotimus/guetzli/README.md

 # Building

 **IMPORTANT**: To build for usage with a hardware accelerator via Xillybus, ensure the `HLS` C Macro is defined when compiling.
 If using Unix makefiles, this can be done by simply setting the `hls` environment variable.
+This fork has been developed and tested on Linux.

 ## On POSIX systems